srazzak/stile/README.md

 pnpm run dev:web
 ```

-Verdigris will be available at `http://localhost:5173`.
+Stile will be available at `http://localhost:5173`.

 ## Building for Production